haveno-dex/haveno-docs/docs/the-project/payment_methods/interac_e-transfer.md

 - Make an offer to buy XMR on the CAD market.
 - Take an offer to buy XMR on the CAD market.

 When the offer is confirmed Haveno will provide you with the XMR Sellers Interac e-Transfer details for you to complete the payment.
-You should send payment immediately and confirm you have done so in Haveno by clicking 'payment started'.
+You should send payment immediately and confirm you have done so in Haveno by clicking `Payment Send`.

 If you have the option to include a payment reference please leave it blank.
 If your bank requires one, please just use your name that matches your bank account.